hattmammerly/pythonplaylistparser/README.md

 next: play with sorting. stuff like 'artists with fewer than five songs'

-then maybe some ncurses action
+then maybe some urwid action (but apparently latest versions haven't been pushed to any repositories so the tutorials don't really work)